Welcome to our school

 Dear Parents, Carers and Pupils,

 Welcome back to school!
-We hope you all had a lovely summer holiday.
+We hope you all had a lovely holiday.
 Below you will find a curriculum overview for the term ahead, as well as information about our class.

 Music will be taught by Miss Hudson